MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/convert-models.md

 # Convert your 3D (CAD) models to use with Dynamics 365 Guides or Power Apps mixed-reality components

-To use your 3D models with Microsoft Dynamics 365 Guides or when creating apps that include mixed-reality components in Power Apps, you need to convert them to a file format that supports real-time rasterization.
+To use your 3D models with Microsoft Dynamics 365 Guides or in apps created with Power Apps that include mixed-reality components, you need to convert them to a file format that supports real-time rasterization.

 ## Tools for exporting CAD models